Isothermal microcalorimetry: Non-interfering

 IMC does not require adding markers (e.g. fluorescent or radioactive substances) to capture rate processes.
 Unadulterated specimens can be used, and after an IMC run, the specimen is unchanged (except by the processes which have taken place).
 The post-IMC specimen can be subjected to any kind of physical, chemical, morphological or other evaluation of interest.

 Caveats

 Missed data

-As indicated in the methodology description, when the IMC method of inserting a sealed ampoule is used, it is not possible to capture heat flow during the first ca. 40 minutes while the specimen is slowly being brought to the set temperature.
+As indicated in the methodology description, when the IMC method of inserting a sealed ampoule is used, it is not possible to capture heat flow during the first 40 minutes or so while the specimen is slowly being brought to the set temperature.
 In this mode therefore, IMC is best suited to studying processes which start slowly or occur slowly at a given temperature.
 This caveat also applies to the time before insertion—i.e. time elapsed between preparing a specimen (in which a rate process may then start) and starting the IMC insertion process (Charlebois et al. 2003).
 This latter effect is usually minimized if the temperature chosen for IMC is substantially higher (e.g. 37 °C) than the temperature at which the specimen is prepared (e.g. 25 °C).